 Ultrasound - Ultrasounds are another form of 3D imaging.
 This diagnostic is perfect for pets in sensitive situations (e.g. pregnancy), pets that might be suffering immense pain, or pets who are partially immobile.
 Ultrasounds are very gentle and are typically used to examine the abdominal region.

 What does diagnostic imaging involve?

 The process for getting images of your pet depends on what type of diagnostic that is being performed and the size of your pet.
 For smaller pets, images are often taken with the pet lying down in various positions that allow our veterinarians to examine the problem area.

 Pets with a disease or condition often feel increased anxiety and stress.
 Because of this stress, they can be uncooperative during digital imaging procedures.
 In these situations, our staff patiently tries to make your pet feel comfortable and guide them to cooperate.
 If a pet is aggressive or remains unwilling, the veterinarian may opt to mildly sedate your pet while performing diagnostic imaging.
 Also, for tests that require a pet to be absolutely still, anesthesia is typically administered.

-If you have any questions about digital imaging services, please feel free to contact our office.
+If you have any questions about digital imaging services, please feel free to contact our pet hospital.